Redocly/redocly-cli/docs/resources/rules/assertions.md

 ### `mutuallyRequired` example

 The following example asserts that a response body schema must have both `amount` and `currency` properties (and not either one by itself).
-This assertion runs only on node's keys.
+This assertion evaluates only node's properties keys, but not properties values.

 ```yaml Schema example
 lint: